espocrm/documentation/administration/workflows.md

 Allows to run specific service scripts.

-By default there are following actions available:
+Out-of-the-box the following actions are available:

 Meetings/Calls: